© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Saith-Maen Standing Stones is a scheduled monument protected by Cadw under reference BR065.
 View the official record →

-Saith-Maen Standing Stones is a Bronze Age stone row located in Breconshire, Wales, comprising seven upright stones arranged in linear formation across the landscape.
+Saith-Maen Standing Stones is a Bronze Age stone row located in Breconshire, Wales, and forms part of the significant ritual and ceremonial landscape of the Beacons region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR065.

 Saith-Maen Standing Stones dates from the bronze age period, and is classified as a stone row.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Saith-Maen Standing Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR065.